3rd AI Meets Autonomy: Vision, Language, and Autonomous Systems Workshop

-This workshop aims to create an inclusive and collaborative platform for professionals, researchers, and enthusiasts alike to exchange ideas, share experiences, and foster meaningful connections within the AI and robotics community, with a focus on connecting early-career researchers.
-It will feature a mix of presentations, open panel discussions, networking, and exclusive results and demonstrations from our CMU Vision-Language-Autonomy challenge competition.
-Four invited speakers will discuss their related research, ideas, and future plans in various topics at the intersection of AI and autonomous systems, with a broad coverage of topics such as: datasets/benchmarks, software stacks, visual-language navigation, situated reasoning, robotics foundation models, and more.
+This workshop seeks to establish an inclusive and collaborative forum for professionals, researchers, and enthusiasts to exchange ideas, share experiences, and build connections within the AI and robotics community, with particular emphasis on supporting and connecting early-career researchers.
+The program will include invited talks, paper presentations, open panel discussions, networking opportunities, and presentations of exclusive results and demonstrations from the CMU Vision-Language-Autonomy Challenge.
+Five invited speakers will present their research, perspectives, and future directions on topics at the intersection of AI and autonomous systems, spanning areas such as datasets and benchmarks, software infrastructures, visual-language navigation, situated reasoning, robotics foundation models, and related themes.

 Topics of discussion and open questions include but are not limited to the following: